0xdeafc0de/perceptron/README.md

 ### Model
 The model is minimal and has just 3 layers - input, hidden and output.
 The input layer contains neurons encoding the values of the input pixels.
 As our training data consists of 28 by 28 pixel images, so the input layer contains 784=28×28 neurons.
-For simplicity not all 728 inputs are shown.

 The second layer of the network is a hidden layer and contains just 15 neurons.